FreshRSS/FreshRSS/docs/en/admins/DatabaseConfig.md

 # Database configuration

-FreshRSS supports the databases SQLite (built-in), PostgreSQL, MySQL / MariaDB.
+FreshRSS supports the databases SQLite (built-in), PostgreSQL, MariaDB / MySQL.

 While the default installation should be fine for most cases, additional tuning can be made.